-Located at an altitude of 4300 metres in the Spiti valley, Chandratal is a picturesque destination for campers and trekkers.
+Located at an altitude of 4300 meters in the Spiti valley, Chandratal is a picturesque destination for campers and trekkers.
 The road trip from Manali to Spiti, which takes around 5-6 hours, is an adventurous drive in the challenging terrain.

 At an elevation of 5360 metres, Chang La is amongst the highest motorable roads of the world.
 The mountain pass is on the route to Pangong Lake from Leh.

 An enchanting water lagoon spread across over 1100 sq km, Chilika Lake is nestled in the heart of coastal Odisha.
-One can watch several species of birds in a landscape lit up with various hues.
+One can watch several species of birds in the landscape lit up with various hues.

 The last inhabited village near the Indo-China border, Chitkul is nestled in a beautiful valley along the Bapsa River.
-This beautiful destination lies at an elevation of 3450m in the Kinnaur district of Himachal Pradesh.
+This beautiful destination lies at an elevation of 3450 m in the Kinnaur district of Himachal Pradesh.

 Situated at a height of 4136 meters, Dhankar is one of the most captivating and curious landmarks of Spiti Valley.
 The lake is a 3-4 hour trek from the village of Dhankar, located between the towns of Tabo and Kaza in Himachal Pradesh.